AndrewSav/Memento/README.md

 ## Building

 You can build in VS2022.
 You can use `build.ps1` to build the Release with .Net core SDK.
 Look at `global.json` to find out which SDK version you need installed.
+You probably want to delete your `bin`/`obj` before the build so that the build output does not have irrelevant files you might have used during testing.

 ## Change Log

+* 1.3.0 (unreleased)
+  * Upgraded to .net SDK 6.0.101
+  * Pathes to the game executable and the save folder are now saved per PC making it easier to sync the backups with the likes of Dropbox and Google Drive

 * 1.2.0